Chris-Sturgess/Pong/README.md

 I added in a score system and learned how to add in the fonts.
 Now, it's all set up, I need to add logics.
 Now, I'm going to add separate files to help with organization.
 Also: Castle, watch Castle.
 You have GOT to love Nathan Fillion.

 ###Part 2: Multiple Files
+I successfully got this thing running with modules.
+I'm using one for the ball and another for the paddles.
+Score can stay in main.lua.
+I'm noticing some lag.
+That shouldn't be happening.
+I'll add that to the list.
+Anyways, Modules are done.
+Next up, keyboard control.
+Also, The Prestige is a great movie.
+Getting to the part where Tesla walks through the electricity in the air.
+Dude's badass.